Don't Trip Yourself up While Buying a Home

-What's better than getting a bunch of new furnishings to go in your future home?
-Not much.
-But making big ticket purchases before closing can be a misstep.
-There are still a few major hurdles to jump before the keys are handed over.
-We have given you a list of actions below we suggest you stay away from when waiting for closing.
+What's more fun than getting a bunch of new furnishings to go in your future home?
+Nothing.
+But making big purchases before your loan closes could be trouble.
+Keep in mind that until you get the keys, your lender is watching you very closely.
+We have listed some things below we suggest you avoid when waiting for closing.

 Looking to Buy?